covalenthq/ewm-das/INSTALL.md

 ## IPFS Kubo client installation

+NOTE: If you have already installed the client, you can skip this step.

-Run the following command to install the IPFS Kubo client:
+Run the following command to install the client:

 ```bash
 brew install ipfs